“I’ve never been so happy in my life!” – Judy Garland, 1960

 Listen to “Nothing But You” here:

-Disc image above provided by Rick Smith.
+Disc images from the Rick Smith Collection.
 Thank you, Rick!

 July 14, 1955: Judy’s concert show, “The Judy Garland Show” was touring the west coast, including Oregon, Washington, and British Columbia.
 On this day she was in Eugene, Washington.
 This ad was used to promote the show.
 The article at the top right explains Judy’s arrival and how the reporter/photogrpher team were dubious about the reception they’d get since Judy “has been termed ‘so temperamental.'”
 It also reports about Judy’s recent smash success in Long Beach, California.